DEVSENSE/phptools-docs/docs/vs/Project/project-events.md

 - `After Publish` gets called after the publish.
 - `After Clean` is triggered by Project / Clean command.
 - `Files Changed` happens when a file is modified both inside or outside Visual Studio.
-- `File Saved` is cased by saving a file inside Visual Studio.
+- `File Saved` is triggered by saving a file inside Visual Studio.

 Creating or editing events looks like the following dialog.
 The sample below shows the action `Custom Command` triggered upon `Files Changed` event: